xpipe-io/xpipe/README.md

 You need to have an up-to-date version of X-Pipe installed on your local system in order to properly run X-Pipe in a development environment.
 This is due to the fact that some components are only included in the release version and not in this repository.
-X-pipe is able to automatically detect your installation and fetch the required components from it when it is run in a development environment.
+X-Pipe is able to automatically detect your installation and fetch the required components from it when it is run in a development environment.

 ### Building and Running